Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Introduction

-(2) {\it Blockchain enabled network models:} In SMNs, blockchain technology has been used to improve data privacy and resilience to misinformation.
-Chen\cite{chen2018towards} studied how blockchain can slow down the spread of rumor on SMNs.
+(2) {\it Blockchain based social network models:} Blockchain technology has been applied to OSNs to improve data privacy and resilience to misinformation\cite{guidi2020blockchain}.
+Chen et al.\cite{chen2020incentive} proposed a blockchain-based gamification component in social media to incentivize the detection of fake news.
+Qayyum et al.\cite{note5qayyum2019using} considered a blockchain implementation of news feed to distinguish facts from fiction.
+Chen\cite{chen2018towards} studied how blockchain can slow down the spread of rumor in OSNs.
 They explored decentralized contracts and virtual information credits for secure and trustful peer-to-peer information exchange.
-Fu and Fang\cite{fu2016blockchain} employed blockchain to construct a decentralized personal data management system that ensures users own and control their data without authentication from a third party.
-Tessone et.al.\cite{tessone2021stochastic} proposed a minimalistic stochastic model to understand the dynamics of blockchain enabled consensus on a network.
-Barański \cite{phdthesis} studied mitigating the content poisoning attacks on information-centric networks.
-The author proposed a blockchain enabled Proof-of-Time authentication mechanism which improves the network's resilience.
-Saad et.al. \cite{saad2019fighting} proposed a high-level overview of a blockchain enabled framework for misinformation prevention and highlight the various design issues and consideration of such a blockchain enabled framework for tackling misinformation.
-Qayyum et.al.\cite{note5qayyum2019using} considered a blockchain implementation of news feed to distinguish facts from fiction.
+Saad et al. \cite{saad2019fighting} proposed a high-level overview of a blockchain enabled framework for misinformation prevention and highlight the various design issues and consideration of such a blockchain enabled framework for tackling misinformation.

-Our work differs from existing works in that \begin{list}{\labelitemi}{\leftmargin=0em} \item We explicitly model misinformation transmission as double-spend attacks on blockchain.
-With new information posting decided by a blockchain transaction approval process, we analytically derive the distribution that misinformation propagates in the SMN. \item In our BE-SMN, users themselves take charge of their social interactions without relying on service providers (e.g., central authority or official publishers) -- that is, users function as blockchain miners for information exchange in the SMN, resulting in a decentralized autonomous organization. \item In our numerical studies with parameters estimated from real world Twitter datasets, we show that the BE-SMN slows down the misinformation propagation and reduces the number of infected users. \end{list}